bestimmaa/docker-container-networking/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+This project contains two small application that are available as docker images.
+They are used to illustrate the basic setup of networking between containers.

 ## Docker Commands